Itay-Saig/Neural-Networks-From-Scratch/README.md

 | 3 | False | True | 250 | 93,750 | 0.976 | 0.935 | 0.932 | 0.034 | 0.288 | 257 |

 ## Experimental Visualizations :art:
+Presented below are three graphs depicting the cost evolution of both the training and validation sets over the number of epochs for each of the conducted experiments.<br/><br/>

 ![](docs/Exp1_Costs_with_Batchnorm_False_and_L2_False.png)

 **Fig. 1** | Experiment 1 with Batch Norm = False, L2 norm = False.